bazbt3/raspberry_pi_setup/README.md

 ## What?

+Despite the repo's name, this isn't about setting up a Raspberry Pi 2, it's about setting it up to achieve a very specific goal.
 My Pi will be used to copy my blog repo from GitHub on a regular basis, build it locally, then FTP the site files to my web host.

 ## Why?